-I wrote a short postcard from the snowy Cairngorms for The Guardian’s gorgeous country diary feature.
+I wrote a short postcard from the foot of the snowy Cairngorms for The Guardian’s Country Diary, while doing a week-long residency on the Inshriach House estate with The Bothy Project.
 It can be found on the Guardian site here, or after the fold.

 Country diary: flat feet, long in the claw.
 A warlike creature